MichelleGri/la-boulangerie/README.md

 * A user looking for information regarding products sold by the bakery and their prices.

-A user is able to locate this information on the menu page.
-There are links to the menu page on the header navigation bar of each page.
-A user can also find links to the menu page at the bottom of the landing page.
+A user is able to locate this information on the Menu page.
+There are links to the Menu page on the header navigation bar of each page.
+A user can also find links to the Menu page at the bottom of the landing page.
+The Order Online button also directs user to the Menu page.

 * A user wanting to place an order online for delivery or collection.